andburn/hdt-plugin-example/README.md

 ![Add Reference](http://i.imgur.com/LLpgkOH.png)

 and then set that references *Copy Local* property to false.
+- Add another reference for the `HearthDB.dll` found in the same directory as the Hearthstone Deck Tracker executable.

 ![Copy Local](http://i.imgur.com/bhdqQ0T.png)
 - You should then be able to build the plugin successfully.